-As we have emphasized throughout this study, the MBL over the Southern Ocean region is home to the strongest surface winds over open ocean on Earth (I. Young, 1999).
-Surface winds also appear to be getting stronger: at Macquarie Island, winds have increased in intensity by 3 cm s-1 per year from 1973-2011, with satellite data showing that winds over the Ross Sea increased by 0.5-1%through 1991-2008 (Hande et al., 2012; I. R. Young et al., 2011).
-Within the Ross Sea region, this increase is related to the deepening of the Amundsen Sea low, an area of climatologically low pressure in the Southern Ocean which influences regional winds, sea-ice extent and temperature (Coggins & McDonald, 2015; Raphael et al., 2016).
-As we show throughout this study, sea spray has a highly non-linear relationship with wind speed.
-Given their large contribution to the CCN population (10-65%; Quinn et al. (2017)), AOD (Murphy et al., 1998; Revell et al., 2019), and cloud phase (McCluskey et al., 2018) over the Southern Ocean, these particles can have a significant buffering effect on the local climate.
-We would therefore encourage future studies interested in climate projections for the Southern Ocean to make use of Eq.
-(11) when predicting the surface flux of sea spray generated particles.
+As we have emphasized throughout this study, the MBL over the Southern Ocean region is home to the strongest surface winds over open ocean on Earth (Young, 1999).
+Surface winds also appear to be getting stronger: At Macquarie Island, winds have increased in intensity by 3 cm s-1 per year from 1973-2011, with satellite data showing that winds over the Ross Sea increased by 0.5-1% through 1991-2008 (Hande et al., 2012; Young et al., 2011).
+Within the Ross Sea region, this increase is related to the deepening of the Amundsen Sea low, an area of climatologically low pressure in the Southern Ocean which influences regional winds, sea ice extent, and temperature (Coggins & McDonald, 2015; Raphael et al., 2016).
+As we show throughout this study, sea spray has a highly nonlinear relationship with wind speed.
+Given their large contribution to the CCN population (10-65%; Quinn et al., 2017), AOD (Murphy et al., 1998; Revell et al., 2019), and cloud phase (McCluskey et al., 2018) over the Southern Ocean, these particles can have a significant buffering effect on the local climate.
+We would therefore encourage future studies interested in climate projections for the Southern Ocean to make use of equation (11) when predicting the surface flux of SSPs.

-5 Conclusions
+5. Conclusions

-In this study, we described and optimized an existing parameterization for the surface flux of sea spray generated particles (SSPs) based on the 10 m wind speed in Eq.
-(11).
-Within our regression framework we found that the dependence of SSP fluxes on SST was very weak in the temperature range of our observations ($T_w < 12~^{\circ}\text{C}$) and that it did not help to constrain additional variability in our data set.
-An external database of previously published whitecap observations was exploited to test the parameterization we used in this analysis and found no temperature dependence at all.
+In this study, we described and optimized an existing parameterization for the surface flux of SSPs based on the 10-m wind speed in equation (11).
+Within our regression framework we found that the dependence of SSP fluxes on SST was very weak in the temperature range of our observations ($T_w < 12$ °C) and that it did not help to constrain additional variability in our data set.
+An external database of previously published whitecap observations was exploited to test this parameterization and found no temperature dependence at all.
 While others have shown that temperature-dependent flux parameterizations seem to explain known latitudinal variations in SSP flux, the correction functions derived from such an analysis could potentially be a proxy for latitudinal variations in wave characteristics.
 Given the potential links between SSPs and the Southern Ocean radiation budget, we should be cautious to add feedback loops where none may exist.

 Finally, the parameterization presented in this study is already being used to model the AOD and concentration of CCN in the region.
-Research has shown that the new parameterization vastly improved regional calculations of AOD, compared with previous parameterizations which over-predicted the surface flux of

-SSPs (Revell et al., 2019).
+Research has shown that the new parameterization vastly improved regional calculations of AOD, compared with previous parameterizations which overpredicted the surface flux of SSPs (Revell et al., 2019).
 We recommend that studies interested in aerosol-cloud interactions implement the parameterization as it has been shown to better constrain the contribution of SSPs to the CCN population.